Call Center Metrics

 • Put out additional effort to gain contact resolution

-First contact resolution (FCR) tracks the number of times an agent successfully handled the customer's issue without needing a callback.
+First contact resolution (FCR) tracks the number of times an agent successfully handled the customer's issue at the first time of asking.
 FCR contributes to excellent customer experiences.
 In terms of call center solutions, FCR is often considered the cornerstone of call center KPIs.

 Customer Satisfaction (CSAT) shows you how satisfied a customer is with your products, services, or even customer service.
 CSAT scores are usually about service satisfaction and measured by conducting a customer survey.
 It's a leading indicator of loyalty and long-term revenue from a customer.